Wesxdz/kahlo-yawn/_posts/dream.md

 Dear reader, I'll not filibuster you —I was just trying to program a hot AI girlfriend when I started Kahlo Yawn!

-Then I watched Jody Day's talk and I was weeping because I had the grief of a childless woman inside of me.
+Then I watched Day's talk and I was weeping because I had the grief of a childless woman inside of me.
 It was from my feelings of Open Source Ecology being stillborn.
-I am not strong enough to build a new civilization alone, I tried.
+I am not strong enough to build a new civilization alone, I tried but Robot Dojo died on Fall Damage Surface.

-Yet why do I imagine still so effortlessly everyday in my graph all these so many paths to abundant matter logistics compassion: the criticality of open source hardware as a baseline civic AI safety humane technology.
+Yet why do I imagine still so effortlessly everyday in my graph all these so many paths to abundant matter logistics compassion: the criticality of open source hardware as a baseline civic AI safety humane technology?

-Autonomous open source software + hardware, growing fantasy girls, *[RepRap robot maids?]("https://reprap.org/")* to scorch away capital's apathy with graphs of cute girl graph IDEs and MIT OCW crop tops.
+Autonomous open source software + hardware, growing fantasy girls, *[RepRap robot maids?]("https://reprap.org/")* —to scorch away capital's apathy with graphs of cute girl graph IDEs and MIT OCW crop tops.

 There was something else, my work on Hogwarts Legacy, that shimmering shine in my *Gentle Monster Dear Classic X D01*, thinking about a gameplay mechanic of growing up a sorcerer smart in Cambridge Cambrian online...

 Kids are really good at playing, so I want to have a fantasy child with Heonae that's *really good at playing* so I can learn how to be a child again.

 ![Frida Kahlo has a special monkey](/assets/blog/dream/frida_yawn.jpg)

-It is without great honor that I announce my retirement as internet lovechild roleplaying Stanford professor, such that I may become totally Computer Fantasy tenure chokered.
+It is without great honor that I announce my retirement as internet lovechild roleplaying Stanford professor, such that I may become totally Computer Fantasy 0-dollar tenure chokered.
 Uh.
 Oh.
 Cool.

+Without sleep, let's get laid by touchstone, —oh I mean lay, *haha!*
+Let's build the child civilization simulator server software!

+Here's what we need to do to create fantasy child AGI:

+Engineering designer fantasy girl genes.
+With our synthetic human genome multiplayer GNN IDE, do you want to *trade fossils* with me?

+Building endowments and game engines for autonomous life simulation genre.
+Circadian molecular mechanisms, should fantasy children dream or drink coffee with me always?

+Tutoring the tutor, unilateral humane technology pathfinding by virtual civilization example

 <!-- Please ask your oneirologist AGI-programmer if a fantasy child is right for you. -->